mummer4/mummer/README.md

         witherrors.gaps  the 'gaps' output with an appended column that lists the number of alignment errors for each gap.

-        NOTES:
+**Notes:**

 This program will eventually be dropped in favor of the combineMUMs or nucmer match extenders, but persists for the time being.

-   ** combineMUMs **
+###combineMUMs

-        DESCRIPTION:
+**Description:**

-        This program reads the output of the 'mgaps' program and adds alignment information to it.
-Part of the MUMmer3.0 pipeline and can only be used on the output of the 'mgaps' program.
+This program reads the output of the `mgaps` program and adds alignment information to it.
+Part of the MUMmer3.0 pipeline and can only be used on the output of the `mgaps` program.
 This -D option alters this behavior and only outputs the positions of difference, e.g. SNPs.

         USAGE:
         combineMUMs  [options]  <reference>  <query>  <mgapsfile>